vifon/yeetlight/README.md

 - power on/off
 - brightness
 - color temperature
+- RGB support (albeit ugly)
+- multiple lights linked to each other and acting as a larger setup

 Additional features:
 - simple UI
+- self-contained
-- support for multiple smartlights in a single panel
+- full controls of multiple smartlights in a single panel; no subpanels per light as in the official app
 - responsive web design

 ![](https://raw.githubusercontent.com/vifon/yeetlight/master/example/screenshot1.png)